-Visuospatial anticipation task In the first two practice trials, participants saw the car’s position as feedback upon pressing the spacebar, to learn if they had calculated the reappearance moment correctly; in the last two practice trials, they did not receive any feedback, just like in the experimental trials.
+Visuospatial anticipation task.
+In the first two practice trials, participants saw the car’s position as feedback upon pressing the spacebar, to learn if they had calculated the reappearance moment correctly; in the last two practice trials, they did not receive any feedback, just like in the experimental trials.
 In the experimental trials, the trial would automatically finish upon the space bar press.
 There was a fixation cross for 250 ms between trials.
 Figure 4 shows a trial of the task.